 They can form a deep bond with someone they connect with, but it does not culminate in romance.
-Also, an individual’s sexual preference has no impact on their romantic orientation.
+Also, an individual’s sexual preference has no impact on their romantic orientationiXCategorization of a person's romantic experience on the basis of gender irrespective of their sexual orientation. .
 They may have a friendly liking or even a crush on someone, but they are less likely to enter into a romantic relationship with that person.

 13 Signs You Are An Aromantic Person

 Here are some common signs that indicate you are aromantic.
 Keep reading and see if you relate to any of these points.

 1. You have never had a crush on anyone

 In your teens, you must have heard your friends discuss their crushes and how they feel about them.
 However, you never fully understood what they were talking about because you were always uninterested in romance and never felt that romantic feeling toward anyone.